|

 SWCPC 402

-Consists of photographs of Texas state politicians performing the duties
+Consists of photographs of Texas state politicians performing the duties of

-of their offices (1968-1986), and bulks with views of Texas State Representative, Froy
+their offices (1968-1986), and bulks with views of Texas State Representative Froy Salinas (1970-1982).
+These include prints of Kent Hance greeting President

 Texas Power and Light Company

-Photograph collection, 1956
+Photograph Collection, 1956

 3 photos

-SWCPC 22, E8
+SWCPC 22 E8

 Consists of photographs of Texas Power and Light Company's centennial

-celebration and bulks with photographs of Texas Power and Light Company employees (1956).
+celebration and bulks with photographs of Texas Power and Light Company

-Texas Power and Light Company incorporated May 25, 1912, under the leadership of Colonel
+Texas Power and Light Company incorporated May 25, 1912, under the leadership of

-utility company expanded its operations to city and rural service in 52 counties in north
+initially, the utility company expanded its operations to city and rural service

-and central Texas.
-In 1945, it combined with Texas Electric Service Company and Dallas
+in 52 counties in north and central Texas.
+In 1945, it combined with Texas

-Power and Light to form the Texas Utilities Company.
+Electric Service Company and Dallas Power and Light to form the Texas Utilities

 Texas Sheep and Goat Raisers Association

-Photograph collection, 1917-1971
+Photograph Collection, 1917-1971

 349 copy prints